App version: 0.1.0

 • Using a personal loan to buy a car

-• Buying the vehicle outright with an all-cash purchase
+• Buying the vehicle outright with cash

 The Takeaway